cyrus2281/Echo-Search/README.md

 - Direct file and directory access: You can open the updated files or their directories with the file pre-selected directly from the console or quickly check the file metadata or copy its path.

 - Built-in code editor: Echo Search comes with a built-in code editor that allows you to open the files directly from the console and make quick edits and updates.

+- Intuitive UI: Echo Search has a clean and intuitive UI that makes it easy to use.

 ***Note:** The search content mode is only for text based files and can NOT be used with files such as pdf, doc, excel, etc.*